 - Biopharmaceutical Research – (genetic research to develop more effective medication with fewer side-effects)

-For more information on careers in pharmacy, visit the American Association of Colleges of Pharmacy website.
+For more information on careers in pharmacy, visit the American Association of Colleges of Pharmacy careers page.

 Many graduates continue their education by applying for a residency — Doctor of Pharmacy (Pharm.D.) postgraduate training that typically lasts 12 months or longer and leads to the specialization in an area of pharmacy practice.
 Residencies can include study in a variety of areas including geriatrics, community practice, pediatrics, critical care, forensics, oncology, etc.